pauldedecker/commco-lab/README.md

 Stakeholders and members of the NLSA Solidarity Project will have access to results in a pooled format.
 We will then decide together which data will be used for advocacy purposes.

 We will produce a final report that highlights any significant findings from the survey.
 Where appropriate, we may paraphrase information shared with us through the survey.
-This report will be publicly available and accessible from the project webpage at [nlsacollaborative.ca](http://nlsacollaborative.ca/)
+This report will be publicly available and accessible from the project webpage at [nlsacollaborative.ca](http://nlsacollaborative.ca/).

 **What else should I know?**

 You are free to not take part in this survey with no penalty to you.
 There is also no direct benefit to you as an individual in responding to this survey though we hope that this research will lead to improved access to services for PWS and help early childhood educators, teachers, parents, and speech language pathologists in their ability to assist PWS.

 For some people, some questions that ask about negative experiences related to stuttering may cause them to feel uncomfortable.
 These questions are not required so if you do not wish to provide an answer you may choose to skip those questions.
 There is no penalty for choosing to not answer such questions.

-If you experience any negative psychological discomfort please contact the Mental Health Crisis Line:709-777-3200 or Toll Free 1-1888-737-4668.
+If you experience any negative psychological discomfort please contact the Mental Health Crisis Line: 709-777-3200 or Toll Free 1-1888-737-4668.

 If you choose not to take part in this survey, it will not affect your relationship with the Newfoundland and Labrador Stuttering Association.